howardsolutions/testing-intro/README.md

 - `vi.resetAllMocks` : call `.mockReset()` on all the spies.
 It will REPLACE ANY MOCK IMPLEMENTATIONS WITH AN EMPTY FUNCTION.

 - `vi.clearAllMocks` : call `.mockResotore()` on each and every mock.
 This one RERTURNS the World to its ORIGINAL STATE.

+### Mock and Spies

+- Mock: a function that you plan on just being a placeholder for something elses.

+- Spies: Keep what you have before then wraps in some abilities to have some introspection on that.